shladnik/regulacija/README.md

 only affect control interface, but also heavily ease debugging.

-These things are currently available in uC:
+These are features that are currently supported on uC:
 - bootloader (update-able)
 - scheduler (no priorities yet)
 - loops manager